Samuel Walusimbi

 Samuel Walusimbi (born 1948) is a former cricketer from Uganda.
+He was a talented all-rounder, known for his right-handed batting and left-arm medium bowling.
 He played three One Day Internationals (ODI) in the 1975 cricket World Cup, representing the East Africa cricket team.
 Walusimbi was one of the founding members of the Wanderers Cricket Club, the second-oldest cricket club in Uganda, won the top flight cricket league in Uganda in 1993, and was part of the Nomads cricket team that toured Kenya and Uganda in 2005.
 In 2007, he was the coach of the Uganda national cricket team.
-In 2016, Walusimbi was named the Nile Special-Uganda Sports Press Association Legendary award winner.
+In 2016, Walusimbi was named the Nile Special-Uganda Sports Press.
+He was the Coach of Uganda's Under-19 national team, which competed in the 2006 World Cup.

+Personal life

-His son Tendo Mbazzi also played international cricket for Uganda.
+Walusimbi has a son called Tendo Mbazzi who also played international cricket for Uganda.Mbazzi was a key figure in Ugandan cricket during the late 1990s and early 2000s.